tidbyt/tidbyt.dev/docs/02_build/15_crypto_tracker.md

 ## Adding an icon

-To make our applet a bit snazzier, we headed over to [Pixilart](https://www.pixilart.com/) and drew this simple Bitcoin
+To make our app a bit snazzier, we headed over to [Pixilart](https://www.pixilart.com/) and drew this simple Bitcoin
 icon: